-Step 4: Pay the online visa application fee
+Step 4: Pay the Australia visa fee online

 After attaching all the documents, submit and pay your visa application fee.
 You may pay through PayPal or via credit card.
 Visa fees may change from time to time, but when I applied, I paid ₱5,776.15 (AU$141.37) including credit card charges.
-Check the current Australian visa fees here.
+Check the current Australia visa fees.
 After paying, you will receive an acknowledgement email that your application has been received.

 The most excruciating part of every visa application — waiting time!
-Keep calm and don’t worry so much if you have submitted all the needed documents.
+Keep calm and don’t worry so much if you have submitted all the needed Australia visa requirements.
 I got my multiple-entry Visitor Visa (subclass 600) after five working days.
 This may vary from 48 hours to more than 20 working days.
-To know the updated visa process times, click here.

 Online visa application fee = ₱5,776.15 (AU$141.37)

 Bank certificate / statements = ₱100

 Tips to increase chances of Australia visa approval

 If you’ve reached the bottom of this article, then you must be really interested in applying for an Australian Visitor Visa yourself.
 As mentioned earlier, my friend got denied on his first application, but he applied immediately after updating his documents.
 There’s no holding period or limit for re-application so if you get denied, revisit your application, correct any possible mistake, and apply again!
 Here are some more tips for you: